Leaflet/Leaflet.markercluster/README.md

 Check out the [custom example](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-custom.html) for an example of this.

 ### Other Options
 disableClusteringAtZoom: If set, at this zoom level and below markers will not be clustered.
-This defaults to disabled
+This defaults to disabled.
+[See Example](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-realworld-maxzoom.388.html)

 ### Events